 Another potato curry with Indian spices?

-Yes, but not just another one… one of the tastiest, easiest, most satisfying ones you will ever taste!
+Yes, but not just another one… one of the tastiest, easiest, most satisfying healthy meals you will ever taste!

 Potatoes are a ridiculously versatile food!
 They are a white shirt when you don’t know what to wear for a casual day or that little black dress that makes you feel on top of the world.
 They are the hot tea in the cold winter or the cold peach ice tea that cools you down in the early afternoons in August.